LoLei/home-remote/README.md

 ## Information

-This web app lets you control media on your PC from your phone (or tablet, …).
+This progressive web app lets you control media (browser players like YouTube or Netflix, desktop applications like Spotify or VLC) on your PC from your phone (or tablet).
 The server is started on the device to control, and devices in the **same Wifi** network can access the web interface, relaying commands to the PC.
 The commands triggered involve `playerctl` and `pactl`, and are strictly limited for now.

 ## Background